For event agencies, marketing/HR and the public sector

 • Social streaming to other destinations

-Video.Taxi customers can stream to players embedded on the website but also to social platforms such as Facebook, YouTube, LinkedIn, Twitter, Twitch and other custom RTMP outputs.
+Video.cab customers can stream to players embedded on the website but also to social platforms such as Facebook, YouTube, LinkedIn, Twitter, Twitch and other custom RTMP outputs.

 Tip 3: Configure the settings of your streaming software

-Tip #4: Check your equipment
+Tip no. 4: Check your equipment

 Microphones